About Q-Advantage

 Runs on real hardware.

 Q-Shield benchmarks execute on a self-hosted GitHub Actions runner with CPU pinning and GC disabled during measurement.
-Q-Arena targets cloud quantum hardware (AWS Braket, IBM Quantum).
+Full environment captured per run — CPU model, kernel version, liboqs version, git SHA — so every result is reproducible bit-for-bit.

 03